open-quantum-safe/oqs-provider/USAGE.md

 This configuration is the one used in all examples below.

-*Note*: Be sure to always activate the `openssl` "default" provider as it delivers functionality also needed by `oqsprovider` (e.g., random data during key generation).
+*Note*: Be sure to always activate either the "default" or "fips" provider as these deliver functionality also needed by `oqsprovider` (e.g., for hashing or high quality random data during key generation).

 ## Checking provider version information